OpenTranslationBible/open-bible/en-GB/62.1 John/md/1-john-04.md

 ## 1 John 4:11

-Beloved, if God so loved us, we also ought to love one another.
+Dear beloved, since God has loved us in such a way, we should also love one another.

 ## 1 John 4:12